 So even though I would say this box is worth less than half of what it claims to be worth, was it at least worth $50?
 The cost per item breaks down to about $5.50, and its hard for me to say that I wouldn’t be willing to spend that much on any of these things.
 Overall I would just take the whole claim of getting over $300 worth of product with a grain of salt.
 A lot of these items are specially manufactured for FabFitFun and it’s questionable whether or not the same standards of quality are upheld from these high-end brands.
 Ultimately I would say, don’t let the names and the labels suck you in.
 Think about how useful or enjoyable the actual products you’d be receiving are and whether or not you actually want to spend your money on them.

 All in all I’m pleased with my decision to finally give FabFitFun a try.
 I’m not going to cancel my subscription before the summer box arrives, although if I feel completely underwhelmed by what I inevitably see in people’s unboxings I may choose to skip out.
 I suppose that is the nice thing about the format they’ve created.
 Since you know exactly what you’re going to get you don’t have to worry as much about your money being wasted.
-Also, if you’re a brand new subscriber to FabFitFun you can take $10 off your first box when you use code FAB10 at checkout!
+Also, if you’re a brand new subscriber to FabFitFun you can save $10 on your first box if you sign up using my referral link!
 If you really love this Spring Box it may still be available for you to purchase at the discounted price.
 If not, you can always wait for Summer and see whether or not it suits your fancy.

 If you’ve also tried FabFitFun I’d love to hear your thoughts!
 Have you been generally happy with what you’ve received?
 Do you think it’s worth the money?
 Let us know in the comments below!